yash-jangra/Blink-LED-using-Interrupt-on-STM32MCU/README.md

    git clone https://github.com/yourusername/stm32f411_led_blink.git

+## Installation and Setup

+1. **Open the Project**
-Open the Project Open the project in STM32CubeIDE or your preferred STM32 development environment.
+   Open the project in STM32CubeIDE or your preferred STM32 development environment.

+2. **Build the Project**
-Build the Project Compile the project to generate the firmware.
+   Compile the project to generate the firmware.
 Ensure that you have the STM32 HAL library properly set up.

+3. **Flash the Firmware**
-Flash the Firmware Use an ST-Link or other compatible programmer to flash the firmware onto the STM32F411CEU6 board.
+   Use an ST-Link or other compatible programmer to flash the firmware onto the STM32F411CEU6 board.

-Usage
+## Usage

+1. **Power On**
-Power On: Connect the STM32F411CEU6 board to a power source.
+   Connect the STM32F411CEU6 board to a power source.

+2. **Press the Button**
-Press the Button: Press the button connected to PA0.
+   Press the button connected to PA0.

+3. **Observe**
-Observe: The LED connected to PC13 will blink three times, each cycle lasting approximately 500 milliseconds.
+   The LED connected to PC13 will blink three times, each cycle lasting approximately 500 milliseconds.

-Code Overview
+## Code Overview

-main.c: Contains the main application code and initialization functions. stm32f4xx_it.c: Contains the interrupt service routine for handling button presses and LED blinking.
+- **`main.c`**: Contains the main application code and initialization functions.
+- **`stm32f4xx_it.c`**: Contains the interrupt service routine for handling button presses and LED blinking.

-Future Updates
+## Future Updates

 This project will be updated with additional features and modifications, including:

-PWM Control: Implement PWM for LED brightness control.
+- **PWM Control**: Implement PWM for LED brightness control.
-Additional Interrupts: Handling more complex interrupt scenarios.
+- **Additional Interrupts**: Handling more complex interrupt scenarios.
-Button Debouncing: Enhanced software or hardware debouncing techniques.
+- **Button Debouncing**: Enhanced software or hardware debouncing techniques.
-Additional Peripherals: Integration with other peripherals and sensors.
+- **Additional Peripherals**: Integration with other peripherals and sensors.

-Contributing
+## Contributing

 Feel free to contribute to the project by opening issues or submitting pull requests.
 Contributions and suggestions are welcome!

-License
+## License

-This project is licensed under the MIT License - see the LICENSE file for detai
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.